 Future Hundreds–Peter mentioned he is going to help on the Scottish 100 as a volunteer.
 Keith said that there were 9 Kent members on the main event.
 Stephanie reported that in 2025 Kent will be manning the CP at Sudbourne67 mi - a major CP – but it is a long way from local shops.
 Open 03:00 – 20:00 the following day.

-Peter continues toliase with Cobham Hall Girls school - the preferred HQ for 2026.
+Peter continues toliaise with Cobham Hall Girls school - the preferred HQ for 2026.
 He asked if anyone wished to be involved on the Kent 100 Committee to get in touch.
 Helen has already agreed to be the Entries Secretary.
 He sent round a few pages which describe the roles needed to fill the positions on the organising committee.
 He is still firming up some of the CPs, as there are severalhalls and venues who are not responding to his emails which is frustrating.
 Raynet – he has been in touch with Colin.

 Any other business – please send all AOB no less than 48 hours in advance to secretary.kent@ldwa.org.uk.